cosmos/ibc-go/docs/ibc/apps/ibcmodule.md

         return "", err
     }

-    if counterpartyVersion != types.Version {
-		return "", sdkerrors.Wrapf(types.ErrInvalidVersion, "invalid counterparty version: got: %s, expected %s", counterpartyVersion, types.Version)
+    // OpenTry must claim the channelCapability that IBC passes into the callback if err := im.keeper.scopedKeeper.ClaimCapability(ctx, chanCap, host.ChannelCapabilityPath(portID, channelID)); err != nil {
+        return err
     }

-    // Module may have already claimed capability in OnChanOpenInit in the case of crossing hellos
-    // (ie chainA and chainB both call ChanOpenInit before one of them calls ChanOpenTry)
-    // If the module can already authenticate the capability then the module already owns it so we don't need to claim
-    // Otherwise, module does not have channel capability and we must claim it from IBC if !im.keeper.AuthenticateCapability(ctx, chanCap, host.ChannelCapabilityPath(portID, channelID)) {
-        // Only claim channel capability passed back by IBC module if we do not already own it if err := im.keeper.scopedKeeper.ClaimCapability(ctx, chanCap, host.ChannelCapabilityPath(portID, channelID)); err != nil {
-            return "", err
-        }
-    }
+    // Construct application version
+    // IBC applications must return the appropriate application version
+    // This can be a simple string or it can be a complex version constructed
+    // from the counterpartyVersion and other arguments.
+    // The version returned will be the channel version used for both channel ends. appVersion := negotiateAppVersion(counterpartyVersion, args)

-    return types.Version, nil
+    return appVersion, nil
 }

 // Called by IBC Handler on MsgOpenAck